T32 Training Grant

 The NIH-funded T-32 program from the National Institute on Aging has provided support to trainees in the Epidemiology of Aging program for over 30 years, and was refunded to continue through 2026.
 The program provides support for 3 pre- and 2 post-doctoral trainees, with openings when slots become available.
 Training cycles typically begin in the fall term, to maintain alignment with course scheduling.
 Trainees are provided with 2-3 years of academic support and a stipend.

-Elsa S. Strotmeyer, PhD, MPH, Director of the T-32 Epidemiology of Aging Training Grant Program, has expertise that focuses on metabolic-related conditions associated with neuromuscular and musculoskeletal declines in the etiology of fall injuries and mobility.
-The CAPH is an established Center of Excellence under the direction of internationally renowned Training Program Co-Directors Anne B. Newman, MD, MPH, with expertise in the epidemiology of aging, longevity and disability, and Jane A. Cauley, DrPH, with expertise in women’s health and in establishing novel risk factors for several major diseases of aging including osteoporosis.
+Elsa S. Strotmeyer, PhD, MPH, Director of the T-32 Epidemiology of Aging Training Grant Program, Co-Director of the Center for Aging and Population Health (CAPH), Leader of the Research Education Component (REC) for the University of Pittsburgh’s Claude D. Pepper Center, has expertise that focuses on metabolic-related conditions associated with neuromuscular and musculoskeletal declines in the etiology of fall injuries and mobility.
+The CAPH is an established Center of Excellence under the direction of internationally renowned Training Program Co-Director Anne B. Newman, MD, MPH, with expertise in the epidemiology of aging, longevity and disability.
+Dr. Jane A. Cauley, DrPH, Executive Vice Chair of the Department of Epidemiology, also serves as Co-Director of the Training Program, with expertise in women’s health and in establishing novel risk factors for several major diseases of aging including osteoporosis.
 The CAPH generates new solutions to optimize health in older adults through population-based epidemiologic and public health research, professional training in population research methods, and community outreach which emphasizes health promotion and disease prevention.
 The Epidemiology of Aging Training Program includes the following responsibilities and expectations:

 Candidates must meet the following eligibility requirements in order to be considered for the T32 Epidemiology of Aging Training Grant: